 Teachers' and mothers' perceptions of using creative arts to develop children's potential for critical thinking

-Nilson, Caroline (2011) Teachers' and mothers' perceptions of using creative arts to develop children's potential for critical thinking.
-Masters by Research thesis, Murdoch University.
+Nilson, C., Fetherston, C. and McMurray, A. (2013) Teachers' and mothers' perceptions of using creative arts to develop children's potential for critical thinking.
+International Journal of Arts Education, 7 (1). pp. 1-16.

 |Murdoch Affiliation:||School of Nursing & Midwifery|